chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/creating-addons.md

 Success!
 We have our newly created addon added to the Storybook UI.

 <div class="aside">Storybook allows you to add not only panels, but a whole range of different types of UI components.
-And most if not all of them are already created inside the @storybook/components package, so that you don't need waste too much time implementing the UI and focus on writting features.</div>
+And most if not all of them are already created inside the @storybook/components package, so that you don't need waste too much time implementing the UI and focus on writing features.</div>

 ### Creating the content component